Introducing Your New Baby To Your Toddler

 • Appreciate that these periods of adjustment are a necessary life skill.
 Your toddler needs to learn that not every feeling is comfortable.
 But you are there to support them. ย

 Donโ€™t compare your feelings for the new baby with how you feel about your toddler.
-Relationships are unique. ย
+Relationships are unique and that is something that we cover extensively in our online antenatal courses or our parenting guide.

 Though itโ€™s not often talked about, we can feel very differently about each of our children.
 Youโ€™ve know your toddler for much longer than the new baby.
 Give yourself time to love.